callmidrey/nosql-challenge/README.md

 ![Screenshot 2024-01-25 184549](https://github.com/callmidrey/nosql-challenge/assets/142331312/cde464b2-e5ee-42c8-96f5-3904ba92507d)

 # RESULTS
-The goal of this challenge was to answer the following questions:
+The goal of this challenge was to answer the following questions of which screenshots of the answers have been attached below each question as per the analysis:
 1. Which establishments have a hygiene score equal to 20?
  ![Screenshot 2024-01-25 185724](https://github.com/callmidrey/nosql-challenge/assets/142331312/82562595-4216-4dce-9d38-5759dbf07de4)